Soumabha/payanalyzer-api/README.md

 - The `.env` file and `splitwise_expenses.db` are **not** tracked by git (see `.gitignore`).
 - The dashboard only works for one Splitwise group at a time (set by `SPLITWISE_GROUP_NAME`).
 - For large groups, the initial sync may take a few minutes.
+- The Top Recurring Expenses section merges similar descriptions using stemming (NLTK's PorterStemmer).
+You may need to run `python -m nltk.downloader punkt` if you see NLTK errors.

 ---